1wraith/ARGUS-IPS/README.md

 bug in how packets get distributed to workers in the first place.
 A few worth calling out specifically, because they test the properties that actually matter:

+- **`rules_tests::querying_with_direction_any_finds_rules_of_every_declared_direction`**
+  — the direct regression test for the biggest bug this project has
+  shipped: every UDP-based rule check (raw payload, DNS, TFTP, SNMP) queries with `Direction::Any`, which used to be a literal lookup key that nothing was ever stored under, silently breaking every one of those rule types since DNS matching was first added.
+This test checks all three rule-declaration forms (`any`, `to_server`, `to_client`) against an `Any` query directly — the actual shape of the bug, not just "does `RuleSet` work with a concrete direction," which every earlier test already covered without ever catching this.
+- **`signature_and_anomaly_tests::different_signature_matches_are_not_mutually_suppressed`**
+  — regression test for the second bug the same live-testing pass
+  caught: two different rules matching the same source/destination/ protocol used to collide under one suppression key and the second was silently dropped.
+Paired with `repeated_matches_of_the_same_signature_still_suppress_normally`, which proves the fix (keying `SIGNATURE_MATCH` suppression by message) didn't quietly break the ordinary case of the same rule firing repeatedly.
+- **`flow_tests::dnp3_frame_split_across_two_segments_still_parses`** /
+  **`rdp_connection_request_split_across_two_segments_still_parses`** —
+  the same reassembly-evasion property every TCP-based protocol here gets tested for, now for DNP3's CRC-interleaved link-layer framing and RDP's TPKT+X.224 framing specifically.
+- Every one of RDP/TFTP/SNMP/DNP3 was also verified against genuine captured traffic during development — real TCP connections and UDP datagrams, spec-accurate synthetic messages, captured live through the actual `pcap` pipeline — not just unit-tested.
+That live verification pass is what actually found the two bugs above; neither would have been caught by the unit tests or code review alone.

 - **`flow_tests::smb2_message_split_across_two_segments_still_parses`**
   — the SMB2/Modbus equivalent of the reassembly regression test below: